Thekkady

 Fast Facts

 When to go Visit from September- March to experience brilliant greenery without the rains.
 This is also the best time to spot migrant birds.
-Summer, though hot, is good for wildlife-spotting.
+Summer, though hot, is good for wildlife spotting.

 Getting There